the-ted/content-guide/article.md

 **Good for**: Nonfiction, History, Europe

 This is another journal that is (obviously) focused more on the London / UK side of things.
 I've been reading the LRB for about ~6 months at this point and I find that they have really good narrative perspectives and reviews.
+[Here](https://www.lrb.co.uk/the-paper/v43/n14/james-meek/who-holds-the-welding-rod) is an example of an article that was pretty interesting to me.

 #### [New Criterion](https://newcriterion.com/)